ManonLef/To-Do-App/resources and notes/notes.md

   - [x] export that function from model and import to controller
   - [x] make default project the current project

-- [x] empty new projectform upon submit
+- [x] empty new project form upon submit
 - [x] consider model function to set current project to the default project

 ## 20230329-2